sundarnagarajan/rdp-thinbook-linux/docs/DetailedSteps.md

     - PATCH_FILE
 - Run ```kernel_compile/patch_linux-next_build.sh```

 It should take a while - go get a coffee.
-It takes about 12 mins on my 32-core 112GB RAM 2 GB/sec NVME HDD machine.
-It may take a little less or more depending on your machine and network speed.
+Time will depend on your machine configuration (CPU, memory, disk speed) and network speeds.

 Once it completes, it should have built 4 DEB files under ```kernel_compile```